dcarlus/BlenderStuff/README.md

 # Scenes
 ## YouTube Subscribe
 Animation for YouTubers who want to include a small animation for subscriptions and notifications in their videos.
 Default settings for 4K@60FPS videos.
 If you are editing a 1080p video, reduce the render size to 50%.
+Available in english and french.